puppetlabs/puppetdb/documentation/install_via_module.markdown

 > **Note:** If you are running Puppet Enterprise 3.0 or later, PuppetDB is already installed as part of PE.
 You do not need to install it separately.

-You can install and configure all of PuppetDB's components and prerequisites (including PuppetDB itself, PostgreSQL, firewall rules on RedHat-like systems, and the terminus plugins for your Puppet master) using [the PuppetDB module][module] from the Puppet Forge.
+You can install and configure all of PuppetDB's components and prerequisites (including PuppetDB itself, PostgreSQL, firewall rules on RedHat-like systems, and the
+PuppetDB termini for your Puppet master) using [the PuppetDB module][module] from the Puppet Forge.

 * If you are **already familiar with Puppet** and have a working Puppet deployment, this is the easiest method for installing PuppetDB.
 In this guide, we expect that you already know how to assign Puppet classes to nodes.
 * If you are **just getting started with Puppet,** you should probably follow the [Installing PuppetDB From Packages guide](./install_from_packages.html) instead.